 2. Know When And How To Apply Self-Tanners

 Apply self-tanner immediately after toweling off from your bath or shower.
 You can apply it before, or in place of, your moisturizer.
-Don’t put the tanner on your skin if you haven’t just bathed because you’ll get the alligator look.
-You can apply moisturizer like Glytone Body Lotion on top of the tanner if you’re using a product that isn’t too heavy.
-This will give you the best results.
+Don’t put the tanner on if you haven’t just bathed because you’ll get an alligator look.

-Apply very little product over areas of your body with thicker skin.
-Using your leg as an example, put some product in one palm, rub your hands together and then smooth the product over the thinner skin on your lower leg and thigh, but avoid touching your knee or foot until you have almost no product left on your palms, at which point you can very briefly rub your palms over the back of your foot and the front of your knee.
-Because the thick skin in these areas picks up more product, they can look much darker than the thinner areas of your skin, giving them a dirty look.
+Apply very little product over areas with thicker skin.
+Using your leg as an example.
+Put some product in one palm, rub your hands together and then smooth the product over the thinner skin on your lower leg and thigh, but avoid touching your knee or foot until you have almost no product left on your palms.
+Then very briefly rub your palms over the back of your foot and the front of your knee.
+Because the thick skin in these areas picks up more product, they can look much darker than the thinner areas of your skin.
+This gives a dirty look.

 Always wash the product off your palms entirely when you are done.
 If you don’t, your hands will look dirty.
-Your palms qualify as areas of thick skin and will stain darker than the rest of your skin if you don’t wash them well and immediately after applying self-tanner.
+Your palms qualify as areas of thick skin and will stain darker than the rest of your skin.

 Lighten overly dark areas by physically exfoliating them.
-If, for some reason, you still find that some areas of your skin are darker, giving you a spotty or dirty look, you can lighten the color in the shower with a light physical exfoliation using the Salux Cloth, Buf Puf or a body polish.
+If you still find some areas are darker, lighten with a light physical exfoliation using the Salux Cloth, Buf Puf or a body polish.

 3. Be An Artist

 Refine your technique to get a natural look.
-Apply more product over the parts of your skin that would naturally be darker if you had a sun tan to give them slightly more bronzed color.
-(Meaning the tops of the arms should be darker than the under surface of the arms!)
+Apply more product over the parts of your skin that would naturally be darker if you had a sun tan (meaning the tops of the arms should be darker than the under surface).
 This can be done by applying more product the first time, or doing a second application.
-Also, if you don’t intend to apply the tanner to your entire skin surface, then feather it in to those areas by gradually applying a thinner layer as you approach them, don’t stop abruptly leaving a big color difference.
-Self tanner application is a lot like painting and you can dial in the color you want by putting more or less product on your skin.

 There are tons of options available.
 I prefer a thinner product that allows you to put your moisturizer on top without feeling heavy or greasy.
 My favorites:

-Avene Moisturizing Self-Tanning Lotion My new favorite!
-It has a light feel, no heavy fragrance and a relatively hypoallergenic base that’s perfect under Glytone Body Lotion.
-I like it so much I’ve decided to carry it at OTB Skin Care!
+- Avene Moisturizing Self-Tanning Lotion My new favorite!
+It has a light feel, no heavy fragrance and a relatively hypoallergenic base that’s perfect under my AHA Body Lotion.

-Self-tanners work beautifully to give you great looking bronzed skin….without the wrinkles and age spots you’d get from the sun.
-By knowing how to apply them, you can rely on self-tanners to give you a tan look whenever you want it.
+Self-tanners work beautifully to give you great looking bronzed skin…without the wrinkles and age spots you’d get from the sun.
+With proper application, you can rely on self-tanners to give you a tan look whenever you want.